 The truth is, most people have very predictable reactions to things.
 Unless someone has done a great deal of personal work on themselves, at least 99 percent of their behaviour will be purely reactive, repeating the same patterns day after day, year after year.
 Most people never go beyond this.

 But it’s possible to do so, and the key to this is to resolve emotional scars called samskaras.
 Until you do this, they will be running your life.

 What is a samskara?

 “Samskara” is the Sanskrit word for the emotional imprint or scar that can be left in a person’s psyche by an experience.
 Each time a similar incident takes place, the samskara gets triggered and the old emotions arise.

 For example, suppose you trap your finger in a car door.
-For the rest of your life, each time you get out of a car the memory of the old pain may be triggered and you’ll be careful not to hurt yourself again.
+For the rest of your life, each time you get out of a car, the memory of the old pain may be triggered and you’ll be careful not to hurt yourself again.

 Or suppose you got hurt in love.
-You may carry that emotional baggage with you into a new relationship and just one wrong word from a partner can trigger the memory of the old hurt and cause a giant row out of nowhere.
+You may carry that emotional baggage with you into a new relationship and just one wrong word from your partner can trigger the memory of the old hurt and cause a giant row out of nowhere.